abhineet123/ipsc/README.md

 - scripts for converting annotations between various formats like XML, CSV and JSON are available in [ipsc_data_processing/](ipsc_data_processing/)
 - classifiers can be evaluated using [ipsc_data_processing/eval_cls.py](ipsc_data_processing/eval_cls.py)
 - detectors can be evaluated using [ipsc_data_processing/eval_det.py](ipsc_data_processing/eval_det.py)
+    + this is also the script used for generating the detection failure visualization videos

 # Setup and Commands
 Each of the above folders contains a subfolder named ```cmd``` containing markdown files with hierarchically organized list of commands to reproduce any of the results reported in the paper.